 I started practising yoga aged 15 and my practice is mainly inspired by teacher Vanda Scaravelli.
 I began training to teach pregnancy and post-natal yoga in 2004 and qualified and became an Associate of the Active Birth Center in London 2007, where I taught pregnancy yoga.
 I trained with Peter Walker to teach baby massage classes (2001).
-I came across reflexology visiting a therapy center with a sore neck in a year out between school and University in South Africa and then studied to obtain a reflexology diploma in 1992 whilst in South Africa.
+I came across reflexology in South Africa 1991 and then studied to obtain a reflexology diploma in 1992 whilst in South Africa.
 I am a full member of the Association of Reflexologists in the UK (since 1996).
 I now specialize in maternity reflexology, as this is my expertise, but I can see anyone.
 Many people who I see come for relaxation/ to alleviate stress.

 Yoga and Reflexology are ways for a mother to have time and space to relax and bond with her baby in pregnancy, and also once the baby has arrived.
 Research shows spending time bonding with the baby boosts the hormone oxytocin that enhances feelings of love and happiness.
 Oxytocin also crosses the placenta and promotes the baby’s brain development (Shonkoff et al, 2000)1.
 Studies in pregnancy suggest a link between maternal oxytocin levels and mother-baby bonding and lower rates of postnatal depression (Levine et al, 2007)2.